missionpinball/mpf-docs/tech_notes/switch_debounce_theory.rst

 sure a switch is actually in a new state before acting on a switch.

 Pinball controllers set debounce in different ways.
-For example, some platforms (P-ROC, P3-ROC) say "a switch must be in a new state for 2 consective reads" to be considered debounced, while other platforms (FAST) focus on time-based durations rather than number of reads, saying, "a switch must be in a new state for X milliseconds before it's considered debounced."
+For example, some platforms (P-ROC, P3-ROC) say "a switch must be in a new state for 2 consecutive reads" to be considered debounced, while other platforms (FAST) focus on time-based durations rather than number of reads, saying, "a switch must be in a new state for X milliseconds before it's considered debounced."